PatrickJDu/AI/README.md

 # AI
-To run this, run GameManager_3
+To run this, run GameManager_3 using:

+python GameManager_3 on windows

 My basic approach is to use a Expectimax to get 2048 about 40-50% of the time.